Why you must motivate the younger generation of the workforce

 Younger generations of workers score high on digital nativity, and their technological competence and social networking skills could benefit all departments.
 It is but logical that organizations need to involve them more in how they work.

 Yet, it is not happening.
-In 2018, Forbes suggested that just 40% of millennials believe their superiors offer acknowledgment and recognition of their efforts, which is why they feel disconnected.
+In 2018, Forbes suggested that just 40% of millennials believe their superiors offer acknowledgment and recognition of their efforts, implying that the majority of millennials feel disconnected.
 A report from Unit4 shows that 60% of US employees do not think they are contributing to the future direction of the business.
 No surprises, then, that many want to leave their current workplaces within no more than two years, with their reasons encompassing unsatisfactory pay, poor growth and development opportunities, work-life imbalance, boredom, and workplace culture that is not right – in that order.
 They in fact could hop between jobs up to 20 times in their careers, with the US economy picking up a USD 30.5 billion tab courtesy their turnover.

 Organizations have however not yet fully adapted their work approaches for this generation.
 Traditional approaches clearly will not work, given the wealth of creativity and other skills with the younger cadre.
 Technology could again come to the aid of management, with human capital management (HCM) and enterprise resource planning (ERP) combining to offer insights on younger workforce members.
 This HCM-ERP integration could be very useful, as: